-ITEM #: 31a DATE: 10-11-16
+ITEM #: 6 DATE: 09-21-16

-COUNCIL ACTION FORM
+COMMISSION ACTION FORM

-REQUEST: REZONE FROM A (AGRICULTURAL) TO FS-RL (SUBURBAN

-RESIDENTIAL LOW DENSITY), FS-RM (SUBURBAN RESIDENTIAL MEDIUM DENSITY), AND CGS (CONVENIENCE GENERAL SERVICES) WITH A MASTER PLAN FOR PROPERTIES LOCATED AT 5571 HYDE
+REQUEST: REZONE FROM A (AGRICULTURAL) TO FS-RL (SUBURBAN RESIDENTIAL LOW DENSITY), FS-RM (SUBURBAN RESIDENTIAL MEDIUM DENSITY), AND CGS (CONVENIENCE GENERAL SERVICES) WITH A MASTER PLAN FOR PROPERTIES LOCATED AT 5571 GRANT AVENUE

-AVENUE

-BACKGROUND:
+BACKGROUND INFORMATION:

 The property owner, Rose Prairie LLC, is requesting rezoning of a single parcel of land located at 5571 Hyde Avenue (formerly known as Grant Avenue).
 The site, on the west side of Hyde Avenue and south of 190th Street, comprises 170.33 acres (see Attachment A: Location Map and Zoning).
-The developer is seeking rezoning to develop the site with primarily low density residential, a medium-density apartment component along the north boundary of the site, and a commercial node at the northeast corner.
+The developer is seeking rezoning to develop the site with primarily low density residential, a medium-density apartment component along the north boundary of the site, and commercial at the northeast corner.

-The City Council denied a previous rezoning request with a master plan for 746 dwelling units by a 3-3 vote on July 26th.
-The current request includes a master plan with the same zoning boundaries of FS-RL, FS-RM, and CGS with generally the same parcel layout, street and trail connections, and open spaces.
+A similar request to this rezoning with a master plan was reviewed by the Planning and Zoning Commission in June with the Commission recommending approval with a maximum of 746 dwelling units.
+The City Council denied the proposed rezoning and master plan with 746 dwelling units on a 3-3 vote on July 26th.
+The new master plan includes the same zoning boundaries of FS-RL, FS-RM, and CGS with generally the same parcel layout, street and trail connections, and open spaces.
 The difference is that the maximum number of dwelling units is limited to 620 dwelling units in the proposed master plan (Attachment E).
-The proposed overall development density of Rose Prairie with 94.5 net acres of residential land is between 3.75 and 6.56 units per acre.